AntonioVitobello/VitobelloLab.github.io/content/_index.md

       title: "Research directions"
       text: |-

-        ### 01 · RNA-binding proteins in human disease
+        ### 01 · Regulatory proteins in human development

-        We use human genetic variation to identify RNA-binding proteins and RNA regulatory mechanisms involved in rare developmental disorders.
+        We investigate how **transcription factors, chromatin regulators and RNA-binding proteins** control gene expression and cellular identity during human development, and how genetic variation disrupts these regulatory mechanisms.

-        ### 02 · Spatial regulation of RNA
+        ### 02 · Spatial and post-transcriptional regulation of RNA

-        We investigate how RNA-binding proteins regulate RNA function beyond their classical nuclear roles, with a particular focus on **subcellular RNA localization, cytoplasmic regulation and RNA-protein condensates**.
+        We investigate how RNA regulation extends beyond transcription, with a particular focus on **RNA-binding proteins, RNA localization, cytoplasmic RNA regulation and RNA-protein condensates**.

-        ### 03 · From molecular mechanisms to phenotypes
+        ### 03 · From regulatory mechanisms to phenotypes

-        We connect molecular perturbations to cellular and developmental phenotypes using **CRISPR/Cas9 genome editing, functional
-        genomics, single-cell and spatial approaches, and human cellular and organoid models**.
+        We connect molecular perturbations to cellular and developmental phenotypes using **CRISPR/Cas9 genome editing, functional genomics, single-cell and spatial approaches, and human cellular and organoid models**.

     design:
       columns: "1"

   # ============================================================
   # 4. RESEARCH PROJECTS